-Below, we discuss the differences between a ResidentScore and a credit score along with the benefits of implementing this score into your tenant screening practices including helping out with missed tenant payments.
+Below, we discuss the differences between a ResidentScore and a credit score and the benefits of implementing this score into your tenant screening practices, including helping out with missed tenant payments.

-The common practice score that landlords have turned to in order to gauge a prospective tenant’s financial stability has always been the credit score.
-However, recently TransUnion TransUnion Full Credit Report, formerly known as SmartMove, introduced the ResidentScore.
+The common practice score that landlords have turned to gauge a prospective tenant’s financial stability has always been the credit score.
+However, recently, TransUnion Full Credit Report, formerly known as SmartMove, introduced the ResidentScore.
 A score that aims to more accurately assess the risk a prospective tenant may have on a landlord.

 What is factored into a credit score?

-In its simplest form, a credit score is a tool used to determine how likely someone is able to pay back a loan.
+In its simplest form, a credit score is a tool used to determine how likely someone can pay back a loan.
 A credit score analyzes these factors:

 - Payment History